uperl/File-ShareDir-Dist/README.md

 Returns the absolute path to the share directory of the given distribution.

-As a convenience you can also use the "main" module name assoicated with the distribution.
-That means if you want the share directory for thet dist `Foo-Bar-Baz` you may use either `Foo-Bar-Baz` or `Foo::Bar::Baz` to find it.
+As a convenience you can also use the "main" module name associated with the distribution.
+That means if you want the share directory for the dist `Foo-Bar-Baz` you may use either `Foo-Bar-Baz` or `Foo::Bar::Baz` to find it.